moundjiboucenna/python-projects/README.md

-#### Python projects that do not use OOP, libraries, or frameworks, and are graduated in difficulty
+#### Python projects that do not use OOP, libraries, or frameworks, and are graduated in difficulty.